onedata/onedata-documentation/docs/user-guide/data.md

    the algorithm terminates.

 3. If the ACE allows any of the requested permissions, then they are added to the list of granted permissions.
-If the list include all the requested permissions, the access is granted and the algorithm terminates.
+If the list includes all the requested permissions, the access is granted and the algorithm terminates.

 4. If the end of the ACL list is reached and permission has neither been